Too Many Examples Overwhelm the Prompt

 with edge-case examples and edge-case rules.

-Edge handling stays separate from the common path.
+Edge handling stays off the common path.

 Step 6: Audit example budget